 In truth, many organizations end up using multiple platforms to collaborate.
 Some may use Office 365 for collaborating on a document, while using Slack to keep everyone grouped in the proper teams and continue conversations about the project.

 There is no hard and fast answer for a cloud collaboration setup.
 All you can do is determine what your business needs, and find the cloud platform that provides what you need!

 While there are many different pros and cons for each of these services, keep in mind that when it comes to cloud storage, public cloud storage is not for everyone.

 Organizations with strict security requirements, huge file sizes (e.g. engineering or architecture diagrams), or those looking for custom integration with other Line of Business (LoB) applications are going to want to look at other cloud solutions.

-Be sure to consult with your MSP or other third party cloud expert to find out which types of cloud services are best for your specific environment!
+Be sure to consult with your local Managed IT Service Provider or other third party cloud expert to find out which types of cloud IT services are best for your specific environment!